kgateway-dev/community/CHARTER.md

 ## Scope

 K8sGateway is a control plane and data plane built for Kubernetes which implements the Kubernetes Gateway API standard for traffic routing.
-Deployment on other platforms is not tested, nor supported in any way by the K8sGateway community but our gateway can handle traffic for a wide variety of destination platforms.
+Deployment of the control plane on other platforms is not tested, nor supported in any way by the K8sGateway community but our gateway can handle traffic for a wide variety of destination platforms.
 Our core focus is on building a reliable, performant control plane with limited extensions to our shipped Envoy proxy data plane.

 ## Values